A selection from…

 The Xerox executives fail to understand just what they are about to give away.

 The mouse and GUI have all Job’s attention as he watches a demonstration on the Xerox Alto computer.
-He observes for about one minute before jumping around the room, and begins to shout:
+He observes for about one minute before jumping around the room and shouts:

 “Why aren’t you doing anything with this?
 This is the greatest thing.
 This is revolutionary!”

-If Xerox is not going to exploit these ideas to their full potential, then Jobs most certainly will — with the upcoming Apple Lisa project and the revolutionary Macintosh.
+If Xerox will not exploit these ideas to their full potential, then Jobs will — with the upcoming Apple Lisa project and the revolutionary Macintosh.

 Jobs does not invent the GUI or the mouse he is so enamored with.
 Nor does he simply steal the ideas.
 The Xerox mouse originated from a design by a Stanford Research Institute researcher named Douglas Engelbart, Line up Engelbart’s mouse, Xerox’s mouse, and Apple’s mouse and you will not see one similar, imitated product.
 You will see the evolution of a concept.